Due to the strict procedures of Japanese immigration, we are unable to assist students from countries not listed in the MOFA exemption list.

 Though dates can differ based on region, the most commonly celebrated time is on the 15th of August, where companies customarily grant leave to those going home.

 There’s something here for everyone in the hot and humid summers of Japan.
 Are you a Tokyoite?
 Come over here for some more info on what to do in the city.
-Come dance in the festivals and eat everything there is to find!
+Come dance in the Japanese summer festivals and eat everything there is to find!
 And when you’re done with that, continue diving into this beautiful country rich with tradition and history.

 For further information about Japanese culture keep reading our Go!
 Go!
 Nihon blog.